bonfus/muesr/docs/Symmetry.rst

 Symmetry
 ========

-MuESR tries to grab symmetry information from either the CIF files or using the `spglib` routines.
+:mod:`muesr` tries to grab symmetry information from either the CIF files or using the `spglib` routines.
 If a magnetic cif (*.mcif) is loaded, the symmetry is disregarded.
 The symmetry equivalent sites depend indeed only on the symmetry of the